cncf/tag-env-sustainability/documentation/WhitePapers/SustainabilityUseCasesAndLandscape2022.md

 #### AI/ML
 In addition to the challenges identified above, Artificial Intelligence (AI) and Machine Learning (ML) workloads exist either as schedulable compute at a cloud service provider or within a bare metal environment.
 In either case, AI/Ml clusters often  have the added complexity of XPUs, or accelerators.
 These accelerators take significant amounts of power to run, more by an order of magnitude required from regular computer chips.
 Additionally, some of the workloads on these clusters are not time-sensitive, for instance training sets of information, and some are time-sensitive, for instance inference jobs for recognition systems.

 ## Layers of the solutions
 When considering solutions complimentary to the three foundations of sustainable cloud systems, we can divide solution considerations into three general areas:

-1. Which data center to use, if there are mulitple options available.
+1. Which data center to use, if there are multiple options available.
-1. Where to place the workload once a data center is chosen.
+2. Where to place the workload once a data center is chosen.
-1. How to manage the resources on the node allocated for a workload to run on.
+3. How to manage the resources on the node allocated for a workload to run on.

 All of these elements can be investigated further individually.